-(1) The budget shall be based upon the Court's own financial revenues and, where necessary, contributions from the Community budget and from the Contracting Parties which are not Member States, in accordance with the Statute.
+(1) The budget of the Court shall be financed by the Court's own financial revenues and by contributions from the Community budget and from the Contracting Parties which are not Member States, in accordance with the Statute.
+The budget shall be balanced.

-(2) The Court's own financial revenues shall comprise Court fees and other revenues.
+(2) The Court's own financial revenues shall comprise court fees and other revenues.

-Article 19 Financing of the Court
+Financing of the Court

-Operating costs of the Court shall be financed from its budget, in accordance with the Statute.
+(1) The operating costs of the Court shall be covered by the budget of the Court, in accordance with the Statute.